istrunfa/osc-dynamic-surface/README.md

 - ✅ Grid-based layout with wrapping and scroll support
 - ✅ Bidirectional OSC message sync with REAPER using CSI
 - ✅ High-performance update logic: separates structure (creation/removal) from visuals (labels, toggle state, color)
+- ✅ Extensive performance optimization for iPad and mobile devices
+- ✅ LED widgets are conditionally created only when enabled
+- ✅ Display updates use /SET for low-latency feedback
+- ✅ Selective OSC filtering (e.g. `/ignoreMeters`, threshold, and framerate)

 ## Components

 ### ✅ `custom-module.js`
-- Receives OSC from REAPER via CSI
+- Receives and sends OSC from REAPER via CSI
-- Dynamically generates buttons (`btn_track_N`) and LED meters (`led_track_N`) inside the Open Stage Control surface
+- Dynamically generates per-track panels (`panel_track_N`) with buttons (`btn_track_N`) and optional LED meters (`led_track_N`)
-- Applies track color to each button using the `colorWidget` property
+- Applies track color using the `colorWidget` property (hex string from `/SelectN/Color`)
+- Track name is shown via `/DisplayAN` as the button label
-- Handles manual toggling and reflects selection back to REAPER using `/SelectN`
+- Bidirectional toggling of track selection via `/SelectN`
-- Optimized performance using `/SET` for label and toggle updates, and conditional `/EDIT` only for color changes
+- LED meters receive values from `/VUMeterN` (optional, toggleable)
+- Visual updates (labels, toggle, color) use `/SET` for fast, lightweight messaging
+- Structure updates (add/remove tracks) use `/EDIT` only when necessary
+- Global `ignoreVUMeter` flag to suppress VU creation or processing
+- VUMeter optimization: frame throttling (default 33ms) and threshold filtering

 ### ✅ `Surface.txt`
 Defines CSI widgets for 128 tracks, using this structure for each: